 Stella enjoys travelling, acting, dancing and listening to music in her spare time.

-Graham Brown: Graham is a freelance proofreader and copy editor with a background in business and the private sector.
+Graham Brown - takes the lead on Funding and Bid Writing: Graham is a freelance proofreader and copy editor with a background in business and the private sector.
 Committed to working against stigma, judgement and the persecution of minority groups, he jumped at the chance to work with The Brunswick Centre as a member of the board of trustees.
 He has been bowled over by the passion, commitment and drive of all the staff and volunteers who work for the Centre and is looking forward to working with them in helping prevent the spread of HIV and ending the stigma surrounding those living with HIV.

 As a self-professed geek, he enjoys computer gaming, reading science-fiction novels and trying to get others to play board games with him.
 Don't get him started on Star Trek as he'll never shut up.